NUWCDIVNPT/stig-manager/README.md

 This repository is receiving several commits each day as we work [Phase 1 of the Project](docs/roadmap.md).
 During Phase 1, the `master` branch will contain buildable, development-quaity code.
 Daily commits are being made to the `phase-1-dev` branch and some of these commits may include unbuildable code.

-Our original code is stable and available in the [`classic` branch](https://github.com/NUWCDIVNPT/stig-manager/tree/classic)

 ## STIG Manager Classic for Docker